COVID 19 Important information about South Denver Cardiology Associates Coronavirus response. Learn More

 Our 100th case!
 December 2017 (Dr. Lee MacDonald & Dr. Sean Enkiri)

 Mitral regurgitation is the most common heart valve disorder in the United States.
 Mitral regurgitation is a condition when the leaflets of the valve do not close properly, and blood flows backward into the upper chamber.
-Over time, this condition can not only create symptoms but also produce abnormal heart rhythms, clots, or, in many cases, heart failure.
+Over time, this condition can not only create symptoms but also produce abnormal heart rhythms, clots or, in many cases, heart failure.
 The usual treatment for mitral regurgitation is open-heart surgery to repair or replace the leaky valve.
 However, surgery is not for everyone.
 When open-heart surgery is too risky, the MitraClip device may be a good alternative.
-During this procedure, physicians thread a catheter from the leg to the heart and place a MitraClip device to decrease the backflow of blood.
+During this procedure, physicians thread a catheter from the leg to the heart and place a MitraClip device in order to decrease the backflow of blood.
 This clip allows the mitral valve to close more completely, helping to restore normal blood flow to the heart.
 Often, many times patients go home the next day.
 Multiple studies have shown that the MitraClip has been a safe and effective technique helping many patients who were once considered high-risk surgical patients.

 Now there is an alternative – the WATCHMANTM Implant.